New contractor appointed to complete school build

 Pave Aways Ltd has been awarded to the contract to finish the 360-pupil Welshpool Church in Wales Primary School, which is being built as part of the Welsh Government's and Powys County Council's 21st Century Schools programme.

-The Knockin-based company, which is committed to using local sub-contractors, has completed several projects for the council previously including constructing a new replacement building for Ysgol Carno and carrying out major refurbishment works at Ysgol Glantwymyn.
+The Knockin-based company, which is committed to using local sub-contractors, has completed projects for the council before including constructing a new replacement building for Ysgol Carno.
+It also carried out major refurbishment works at Ysgol Glantwymyn.
 Both projects were part of the council's 21st Century Schools programme.

 Work on the new school started in July 2018 but came to a halt earlier this year when the main contractor Dawnus went into administration.

 Cllr Phyl Davies, Cabinet Member for Education, said: "I'm delighted that we have awarded the contract to Pave Aways and look forward to continuing our working relationship as we look to finish this school building project.

 "We are very happy with the work they carried out at Ysgol Carno and Ysgol Glantwymyn and believe that they will do the same for Welshpool Church in Wales Primary School.